MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Get-SmbGlobalMapping.md

 ```

 ## DESCRIPTION
-The **Get-SmbGlobalMapping** cmdlet retrieves a Server Message Block (SMB) global mapping on the SMB client to an SMB share.
+The **Get-SmbGlobalMapping** cmdlet retrieves an SMB global mapping on the SMB client to an SMB share.
 Global mappings allow all users to use the same mapping.
-It primary use is for Windows Containers.
+Its primary use is for Windows Containers.

 ## EXAMPLES